 We pride ourselves on being one of Australia's leading suppliers of timber products, mouldings and custom moulding services to the home improvement, building, trade and commercial sectors.

-An Australian-owned and operated company.
-Proudly manufacturing and distributing a broad range of timber products using various local and imported certified timber species for over 70 years.
+An Australian-owned and operated company, Porta has a rich history spanning over 65 years proudly manufacturing and distributing a broad range of timber products using various local and imported certified timber species.